yi-fan-wang/TestingGR_with_Gravwaves/README.md

 [1] Tests of Gravitational-Wave Birefringence with the Open Gravitational-Wave Catalog [arXiv](https://arxiv.org/abs/2109.09718).
 Wang et al.

-[2] Gravitational-Wave Implications for the Parity Symmetry of Gravity at GeV Scale [arXiv](https://arxiv.org/abs/2002.05668)
+[2] Gravitational-Wave Implications for the Parity Symmetry of Gravity at GeV Scale [arXiv](https://arxiv.org/abs/2002.05668).
+Wang et al.

 - Gravitational wave dipole radiation (to be added)